sochachai/AR/README.md

 The goal is to map/play a recorded video on the surface of an object(in this demo: the cover of the Ceylon Lemon Tea Drink) that appears in a live-stream camera </br>

 ## Running the program
 Execute Video_Replace.py or run "python Video_Replace.py" in terminal.
+A person holding the physical copy of the "reference.jpg" will be on livestream camera.
+The source video "Video_Tam.mp4" will be displaying on the physical copy of the "reference.jpg".
+For the readers' particular use, a personalized "reference.jpg" and its hard copy should be used.
+There is some concern on how to select "reference.jpg" as described in the Methodology section.

 ## Results
 Two videos are placed in the "Result" directory.</br>